Weighing Scales for Building Design & Construction

 Kern's DS platform weighing scale are multi-functional weighing machines with an IP65 rated display for considerable waterproof and dust protection.
 These scales are highly-versatile and are often used for mixing procedures, such as paint, pastes and oils.
 These scales also offer selectable g/m² and g/cm² weighing units for measuring the length of string in the textile industry, density or paper weights.

-If you need more information about any of our scales, please contact us.
+If you need more information about any of our scales, please Get In Touch.